 Giuseppe Enrici won “the thing” with 143 hours 43 minutes 37 seconds, 58 minutes 21 seconds ahead of Federico Gay.

-She rode exhibition races throughout Italy, Spain, France and Luxembourg.
+Alfonsina Strada rode exhibition races throughout Italy, Spain, France, and Luxembourg.
 In 1937, in Paris, she defeated the French champion, Robin.
-In 1938 she set the female world record for the hour, covering 32.58 km at Longchamp, Paris, a record beaten in 1955 by Tamara Novikova of the Soviet Union.
+In 1938 she set the female world record for the hour, covering 32.58 km at Longchamp, Paris, a record was beaten in 1955 by Tamara Novikova of the Soviet Union.

 His husband, Luigi Strada died in 1946.
 In 1950 Strada married Carlo Messori, a retired racing cyclist, and they opened a bicycle shop on the Via Varesina in Milan.
 He started to write her biography but he died in 1957 before it was completed and she closed the shop.